laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/tools/webusb-programmer/README.md

 # Hardware

 - SAMD21E15A
-- Micro-USB connector
+- Micro-USB connector with through-hole mounting tabs for physical strength
-- LDO 3V3, 1uF on input, 47uF + some 100n on output
+- LDO 3V3, 1uF on input, 10uF + some 100n on output
 - STMPS2141 high-side power switch, active low
 - Light controller is powered from 5V
 - 5 LEDs
-    - USB power: green
+    - USB power: white
-    - Light controller power: green
+    - Light controller power: blue
     - OK: green
     - Busy: amber
     - Error: red
 - 6-pin header for light controller
     - Pin-out like Light controller or like USB-to-Serial?
-- All pins series resistors for protection
+- All pins have 1K series resistors for protection
-    - How about OUT/ISP?